 As long as your teeth are white, and your breath smells decent, you probably haven’t put much thought into your oral health.

-Yet, even if you brush and floss every day – practicing the best oral hygiene possible – you could be missing some signs regarding the state of your overall health, that show up in the mouth.
+Yet, even if you brush and floss every day – practicing the best oral hygiene and most proper oral hygiene possible – you could be missing some signs regarding the state of your overall health, that show up in the mouth.

 Research has shown that there is a correlation between oral problems and serious health conditions in the rest of your body.
-Thus, next time you are practicing oral hygiene, keep these clues in mind that may mean there is another issue…
+Thus, next time you are practicing oral hygiene, keep these clues – and oral hygiene instructions – in mind that may mean there is another issue…

 Sharp Tooth Pain